Understanding Premarital Counseling: A Guide for Couples

-In reality, a healthy marriage requires a great deal of sacrifice and effort.
-You and your soon-to-be spouse may love each other, but love doesn’t magically prepare you for marriage.
-A healthy relationship relies on strong communication habits, realistic expectations, and conflict resolution skills.
-Premarital counseling is an important tool that helps couples develop the essential skills needed to navigate life’s many obstacles together in a stable, supportive way.
+Television and social media make marriage look easy.
+They portray it as an unbreakable bond that allows couples to withstand all obstacles.
+However, the reality is different.
+A healthy marriage requires a great deal of sacrifice and effort.
+You and your soon-to-be spouse may love each other, but love alone doesn’t prepare you for marriage.
+A healthy relationship relies on strong communication, realistic expectations, and conflict resolution skills.

 Who should go to premarital counseling?